Akali27/Windows_Directory_Analyzer/README.md

 ## Description

 On a Windows terminal, the dir command returns a list of a directory's files and subdirectories.

-The options
+Dir Options:

 /a: Prints all files and directories, including hidden ones.